Everyone at this primary school in West Bengal, India knows that a successful student is a healthy student.

 From daily songs to paintings on the walls, the students are always reminded of the importance of hygiene.
 This knowledge spreads through the community as the young students enthusiastically take what they learn during day home to their families.

 Neelima, whose daughter is in the 4th grade, experiences this enthusiasm.
 "Whatever is taught in school, like washing hands after using the toilet or before eating food, she comes home and tells us everything."

 "We didn’t have a separate bar of soap for washing hands after using the toilet," Manorana, mother of a 3rd grader shared.
 "But my son came home and told me you should have one bar for washing hands before eating and a different bar for the bathroom."

 These mothers are happy to support the soap drives, and enjoy the eager lessons brought home to the rest of their families.
 They see the importance of handwashing and the direct connection to their children’s health.

-Rupa, mother of a 3rd grader, shares her experience.
+Rupa, the mother of a 3rd grader, shares her experience.
 "My daughter had fevers and stomach aches.
 Every month I would spend 500-1000 rupees on just medical expenses, but not anymore.
 This is because of their personal hygiene and handwashing.
 Now she is healthy."